 Recently, TranslatePRO’s team has been tasked with a challenging localization feat.
-On paper, it’s just an e-commerce project for translation into the Baltic languages, but underneath lies an extremely demanding workflow: The customer sends files twice a day and expects each of the translated files to be delivered in under one hour.
+On paper, it’s just an e-commerce project for translation into the Baltic languages, but underneath lies an extremely demanding workflow: The customer sends files twice a day and expects each of the translated files to be delivered within one hour.

 Given the extremely tight deadlines, fast project placement is essential to achieve the kind of continuous localization workflows requested by the client.
 In the case of this project, translations must be made into 3 languages, and the vendor selection automation is done using an XTRF project.